Restaurants in Edinburgh

 Some of Edinburgh's top restaurants are to be found not in the city, but by the sea.
 In the historic port of Leith just a short bus ride from the city centre you will find Britannia Spice, three time winner of the British Curry Awards and the 'Best Restaurant in Scotland' accolade for the BIBA restaurant awards.
 Of the waterfront restaurants pride of place goes to this stylish hotspot, serving up traditional cuisine from India, Bangladesh, Thailand and Nepal in its large, immaculate, nautical-themed dining salon.
 Open Mondays to Saturdays for lunch and dinner and Sundays for dinner.

 Address: 150 Commercial Street, Ocean Drive

 Witchery by the Castle

-Undoubtedly Edinburgh's most renowned restaurant, Witchery has been operating in a historic 16th-century building at the gates of Edinburgh Castle for so long that it has become part of the scenery.
+Arguably Edinburgh's most renowned restaurant, Witchery has been operating in a historic 16th-century building at the gates of Edinburgh Castle for so long that it has become part of the scenery.
 Numerous celebrities as well as local fans dine in Gothic splendour on a delicious menu featuring traditional Scots classics, including beef, lamb, game and seafood dishes.
 Some of the most popular items on the menu are hot smoked salmon with leeks, Angus beef fillet with smoked garlic broth and Scottish oysters.
 The atmospheric dining rooms and 'secret garden' can be savoured just as much as the food.
-Witchery offers lunch and dinner, with a à la carte menu.
-Even those on a budget can enjoy lunching at the Witchery, which offers a set two-course meal for £12.95.
-Visit www.thewitchery.co.uk for more information.
+Witchery offers lunch and dinner, with an á la carte menu.
+Even those on a budget can enjoy lunching at the Witchery, which offers a reasonable set price for a two-course meal.

 Address: Castlehill, Royal Mile